 Set a 20-Minute Cleaning/Tidying Timer Every Day

-Since my son has started daycare, I’ve started using the 20 minutes before I leave to pick him up to tidy/clean.
+Since my son has started daycare and I’ve resumed working from home full-time, I’ve started using the 20 minutes before I pick him up to tidy/clean.

-It’s nice to have a limited time because I can’t get caught up and then spend an hour cleaning!
-I have to leave to pick him up!
+It’s nice to set a limit because I can’t get caught up and spend an hour cleaning — I have to go get him!
 So, I set an alarm for 3:00 every day to clean.

 Then, when I get back home with Griffin, my house is picked up and I’m a much happier mama!

 If you’re a working mom or don’t have time during the day, try setting your timer for 20 minutes after the kids go to bed, or 20 minutes before you go to bed!
 Whatever it is, set the timer and choose a space that will make you feel happier for having it clean.